Weave Code

 Product Decisions This Supports

-• Build vs. Buy: Justifies buying this lightweight package over custom adapter code for cross-library integrations, saving dev time and reducing technical debt.
+• Build vs. Buy: Justifies buying this lightweight package over custom adapter code for cross-library integrations, saving development time and reducing technical debt.
+Reduces the need for bespoke glue code between Laravel and external systems.

-• API/Service Layer Abstraction: Supports a unified API layer (e.g., for payment gateways, caching backends) by providing standardized interfaces for swapping implementations (e.g., Stripe ↔ PayPal).
+• API/Service Layer Abstraction: Supports a unified API layer (e.g., for payment gateways, caching backends) by providing standardized interfaces for swapping implementations (e.g., Stripe ↔ PayPal, Redis ↔ Memcached).
+Enables a pluggable architecture for Laravel services.

 When to Consider This Package